Lolë

 Lolë is an athletic apparel designer and retailer based in Montreal, Quebec, Canada.
-The company was founded in 2002 by Bernard Mariette, and currently operates 5 stores in Canada and 1 store in the U.S. Much of its business is in wholesale, distributed to retailers like Nordstrom to be sold in stores.
+The company was founded in 2002 by Evelyn Trempe.
+Bernard Mariette became the CEO in 2009.
+Lolë currently operates 5 stores in Canada and 1 store in the U.S. Much of its business is in wholesale, distributed to retailers like Nordstrom to be sold in stores.
 The company name Lolë is an acronym for 'Live out loud every day'.
-In June 2018, the company announced an expansion into men's athletic apparel.